Jürgen Kuresoo

-Jürgen Kuresoo (born 11 February 1987, in Elva) is an Estonian footballer and football coach, playing for FC Elva in Estonian Esiliiga.
-He plays the position of forward and is 1.76 m tall.
+Jürgen Kuresoo (born 11 February 1987, in Elva) is an Estonian former footballer and football coach.
+He played the position of forward and is 1.76 m tall.
 He has also worked as Elva's youth coach and assistant coach.
 In his earlier career, he played as a midfielder.

 Club career

 Having previously played for Sillamäe Kalev and Flora, he joined FC Elva in 2010, while team was in III liiga.
 Kuresoo scored his 100th goal for the club on 5 October 2014 after which he expressed his desire to remain in the club until the end of his career.
 The club was promoted to Esiliiga in 2017.

 International career

 On 15 November 2005, Kuresoo made the first team debut as a substitute in a 3–1 defeat against Poland.